Resumption of Federal Student Loan Payments Pushed Now to September 2022

 Borrowers should receive information from their new servicer but should also make a record of their loan information from their previous servicer.
 That will enable borrowers to spot any errors if they arise.

-Some borrowers may be holding out hope the government will add another extension, but that does not appear likely.
-As a result, student loan holders need to plan and prepare for the extra monthly payment next year.
+Some borrowers may be holding out hope the government will add yet another extension.
+Time will only tell.
+But in the meantime, student loan holders may want to plan and prepare for making monthly payments.

 Please understand that this information provided is general in nature and shouldn’t be construed as a recommendation or solicitation of any products offered by SoFi’s affiliates and subsidiaries.
 In addition, this information is by no means meant to provide investment or financial advice, nor is it intended to serve as the basis for any investment decision or recommendation to buy or sell any asset.
 Keep in mind that investing involves risk, and past performance of an asset never guarantees future results or returns.
 It’s important for investors to consider their specific financial needs, goals, and risk profile before making an investment decision.